ubarsc/python-fmask/doc/source/index.rst

 Downloads
 ---------
-Get the source as a bundle from `BitBucket <https://bitbucket.org/chchrsc/python-fmask/downloads>`_.
+Get the source as a bundle from `GitHub <https://github.com/ubarsc/python-fmask/releases>`_.
 Release notes for each version can be read in :doc:`releasenotes`.
 To install from source, read the INSTALL.txt file included inside the source bundle.